 Pulp trouble starts with inflammation.
 Eventually the pulp dies off, leaving the tooth with no nerves or blood supply.
 It therefore loses its ability to defend itself against infection, making it a target for bacteria which enter through the caries or cracks.
 A hard knock to the tooth can also cut off blood supply causing the pulp to die and become infected.

 Tooth pain, prolonged sensitivity to heat or cold, tooth discolouration, swollen and tender gums or a bad taste in the mouth could all mean pulp inflammation or infection.
 For some patients, there may be no symptoms at all.
 “We also have patients who are not aware of the symptoms even if they are there.
 That is why regular six-monthly visits to the dentist are necessary.
-The dentist will be able to pick up any problems and deal with them early, or refer them to an endodontist specialising in treating root conditions,” said Dr Lui.
+The dentist will be able to pick up any problems and deal with them early, or refer them to an endodontist specialising in treating root conditions,” said Clin Assoc Prof Lui.

 To confirm any diagnosis, dentists run tests.
 X-rays are also often used as they highlight infected areas.